 The Fleet Management Steering Committee (FMSC) meets monthly and includes representatives from 12 departments.
 The FMSC determines policy and provides oversight for all aspects of specifying, purchasing, assigning to departments, reassigning between departments and retiring vehicles for the City.
 FMSC has resulted in sharing under-utilized equipment/vehicles previously purchased; asking difficult questions of peers; reviewing all requests for repurposing; and, collaborating to save the City money.

-The EMD worked with the Human Resources Department to create a certification policy for mechanics, automotive servicers, storekeepers, autobody repairers, and maintenance supervisors.
-The policy enables 63 shop personnel to achieve permanent pay increases for completing college hours and obtaining Ford, Automotive Service Excellence (ASE), and Emergency Vehicle Technician (EVT) certifications.
-Seventy-seven percent of EMD’s 81 employees can take advantage of the certification policy and obtain multiple pay increases.
-During 2017, the EMD will collaborate with Human Resources to revise the certification policy so EMD’s remaining employees (23 percent) can obtain certifications and achieve permanent pay increases.
+The EMD worked with the Human Resources Department to create a certification policy for all technicians, storekeepers, maintenance and fuel staff (75 positions).
+The policy enables EMD employees to obtain 2 to 6 permanent pay increases for completing college hours and obtaining Ford, Automotive Service Excellence (ASE), Emergency Vehicle Technician (EVT) and other professional certifications.
+Ninety-three percent of EMD’s 81 employees can take advantage of the certification policy and obtain multiple pay increases.
+During 2018, the EMD will collaborate with Human Resources to revise the certification policy so EMD’s remaining employees (7 percent) can obtain certifications and achieve permanent pay increases.

 For example, a Mechanic II & III are eligible for up to six step pay increases.